Why Mexican judicial reform is causing a rift with the US

 “This is personal revenge against the justices of the Supreme Court,” says Emiliano Polo, a Mexican lawyer and associate at the Mexican Council on Foreign Relations.
 Sitting justices have blocked the president’s past attempts to change the Constitution, including overturning legislation that would have put the civilian-run National Guard under the purview of the military and that would have changed how public servants use government advertising in electoral races.

 The judicial reform is all but guaranteed to pass.
-In the new legislative term, which begins next week, the ruling party will have a supermajority in the lower house and are just a few votes shy of the same control in the Senate.
+In the new legislative term, which begins next week, the ruling party will have a supermajority in the lower house and be just a few votes shy of the same control in the Senate.
 The ruling party “already has the executive branch, already controls Congress.
 The last man standing was the judiciary,” says Mr. Polo.

 Why does the U.S. care so much?